 Snow White's Scary Adventures

 The dark ride was originally known simply as "Snow White's Adventures," but it was scary from day one.
 It's really more about the evil Queen/Witch than the lovable Snow White or the Seven Dwarfs.
+In 2020, the ride is slated to receive an update including a new scene depicting Snow White waking up from her slumber, along with new music, laser projections, and black light effects.

 How cool is it for kids to drive their own automobiles, especially in car-crazy California?
 Very cool.
 That's one of the reasons why the ride has lasted 60 years.